bitrise-io/devcenter/_articles/en/team-management/organizations/creating-org.md

 tag:
 - teams
 - orgs
-summary: You can create and manage Organizations on bitrise.io to manage entire teams quickly and effectively.
+description: You can create and manage Organizations on bitrise.io to manage entire teams quickly and effectively.
 You can set up multiple groups within an organization for different apps.
 redirect_from: []